Static vs dynamic QR codes

 Best for print and campaigns

-Menus, cards, flyers, packaging, and any destination that may change later.
+Menus, cards, flyers, packaging, and any link that may change later.

 Ask one question